mohammadarmanhossen/hotel_front/README.md

-# Blue Sky Booking
+# Villagio

-[VILLAGIO](https://hotel-front-website.netlify.app/) is a dynamic and responsive hotel booking platform, designed to provide a seamless and engaging user experience for finding and booking accommodations.
+[Villagio](https://hotel-front-website.netlify.app/) is a dynamic and responsive hotel booking platform, designed to provide a seamless and engaging user experience for finding and booking accommodations.
 This `full-stack` application combines the power of `Django REST Framework` for the backend with a modern frontend built using `HTML`, `CSS`, `Bootstrap 5`, and `JavaScript`.
 The platform is deployed with the backend on Render and the frontend on `Netlify`, ensuring robust and scalable performance.

 ## Key Features